Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-setup.rst

 The module from which the classes are imported has changed.
 The following table contains example access patterns in ``qiskit.providers.ibmq.runtime`` and their new form in ``qiskit_ibm_runtime``:

 ..
-   I had to take the `` formatting and the :class: formatting out of the following table because it was too wide for the page and was writing on top of the right-hand navigation menu when everything was in tags.
-When I took off the tags, sphinx put it in a scrollable table that didn't overrun the right-hand navigation.
-I tried to make the column padding smaller, but couldn't figure out how.
-Even if I could, it only looked OK in full-screen.
-I then tried to force scroll bars to come up while keeping the tags, but that wasn't working either, so I pulled the formatting tags.
+   I had to take the :class: formatting out of the following table because it was too wide for the page and was writing on top of the right-hand navigation menu when everything was in tags.
+When I took off one tag, sphinx put it in a scrollable table that didn't overrun the right-hand navigation, so I took them all out for consistency

 .. list-table:: Migrate from ``qiskit.providers.ibmq.runtime`` in ``qiskit-ibmq-provider`` to ``qiskit-ibm-runtime``